On the relative asymptotic expressivity of inference frameworks: Connectives and aggregation functions

-\begin{exa} {\rm The aggregation functions in parts (b), (c) and (d) in Example~\ref{examples of aggregation functions} are strongly admissible.
-In the the case of (c) and (d) this follows easily from their definitions and the fact that arithmetic mean is strongly admissible.
+\begin{exa}[More (strongly) admissible aggregation functions] {\rm The aggregation functions in parts (b), (c) and (d) in Example~\ref{examples of aggregation functions} are strongly admissible.
+In the case of (c) and (d) this follows easily from their definitions and the fact that arithmetic mean is strongly admissible.
 In the case of (b) it follows from the characterization of strong admissibility given below by Definition~\ref{definition of admissible function} and Proposition~\ref{equivalence of definitions of admissibility}.
 In Sections~5 and~6 of \cite{KW1} more examples of admissible aggregation functions are given, for example a ``conditional arithmetic mean''. }\end{exa}

 It is not hard to see that max and min are not strongly admissible and that noisy-or is not even admissible.

 The above given definition of (strong) admissibility is fairly straightforward and natural, as well as useful for proving that some functions are (strongly) admissible.
 But we do not see how it can be used directly in the proof of Proposition~\ref{saturation implies elimination of strongly admissible functions} which is used to prove one of our main results, Theorem~\ref{elimination of strongly admissible aggregation functions}.
 Therefore we give a different characterization of (strong) admissibility (Definition~\ref{definition of admissible function}) below.
 For this we need to consider functional representations of sequences in $[0, 1]^{<\omega}$ and two pseudometrics on $[0, 1]^{<\omega}$.